Local Medical Marijuana Cultivation & Possession Guidelines in California

 Outdoor cultivation is not permitted in the city.
 The ordinance also limits the number of plants that can be grown.
 Read the ordinance.

-An ordinance imposing fines and possible jail time for growing marijuana in unincorporated parts of Riverside County will get a Sept.
+An ordinance imposing fines and possible jail time for growing marijuana in unincorporated parts of Riverside County held a Sept.
 23, 2014 public hearing before county supervisors decide whether to enact the new law.
 Read more.
+The Board of Supervisors has postponed consideration of the ban until Tuesday, November 25.
+According to a memo released by Supervisor Jeffries’ office, the postponement is in order for the Supervisors “to protect legitimate patients and their care-givers who are growing marijuana for their personal use.”

 In January 2011, the city of Rocklin passed ordinance 970 (Section 1.
 Chapter 17.81 of Rocklin Municipal Code), which limits cultivation to 50 square feet and ten feet in height per residence only within an enclosed structure.
 Marijuana cultivation lighting cannot exceed 1200 watts, and the authorized grower must reside in the residence where the marijuana cultivation occurs.
 Other building and fire codes, issues of privacy, noise, odor, etc. must be observed.
 With documentation of a second patient living on the premises, up to 100 square feet can be grown.
 Penalty for violation is $500/day.